jesseduffield/lazygit/pkg/integration/README.md

 2. go run pkg/integration/tui/main.go
 3. go test pkg/integration/integration_test.go

 The first, the test runner, is for directly running a test from the command line.
+If you pass no arguments, it runs all tests.
 The second, the TUI, is for running tests from a terminal UI where it's easier to find a test and run it without having to copy it's name and paste it into the terminal.
 This is the easiest approach by far.
 The third, the go-test command, intended only for use in CI, to be run along with the other `go test` tests.
 This runs the tests in headless mode so there's no visual output.

 The name of a test is based on its path, so the name of the test at `pkg/integration/tests/commit/new_branch.go` is commit/new_branch.
+So to run it with our test runner you would run `go run pkg/integration/runner/main.go commit/new_branch`.

-You can pass the KEY_PRESS_DELAY env var to the first command in order to set a delay in milliseconds between keypresses, which helps for watching a test at a realistic speed to understand what it's doing.
+You can pass the KEY_PRESS_DELAY env var to the test runner in order to set a delay in milliseconds between keypresses, which helps for watching a test at a realistic speed to understand what it's doing.
+Or in the tui you can press 't' to run the test with a pre-set delay.

-## Snapshots
+### Snapshots

 At the moment (this is subject to change) each test has a snapshot repo created after running for the first time.
-These snapshots live in `test/integration_new`.
+These snapshots live in `test/integration_new`, in folders named 'expected' (alongside the 'actual' folders which contain the resulting repo from the last test run).
 Whenever you run a test, the resultant repo will be compared against the snapshot repo and if they're different, you'll be asked whether you want to update the snapshot.
 If you want to update a snapshot without being prompted you can pass MODE=updateSnapshot to the test runner or the go test command.
 This is useful when you've made a change to

-## Sandbox mode
+### Sandbox mode

 Say you want to do a manual test of how lazygit handles merge-conflicts, but you can't be bothered actually finding a way to create merge conflicts in a repo.
 To make your life easier, you can simply run a merge-conflicts test in sandbox mode, meaning the setup step is run for you, and then instead of the test driving the lazygit session, you're allowed to drive it yourself.